flaviens/gsoc-sim-mem/documentation.md

 The main age matrix side is the concatenation of two types of entries:

-- The _NumWSlots_ x _MaxBurstEffLen_$ elementary write burst entries, addressed as (slotId << log2(MaxBurstEffLen)) | eid, where eid is a notation, convenient here but not used in the source code.
+- The _NumWSlots_ x _MaxBurstEffLen_$ elementary write burst entries, addressed as `(slotId << log2(MaxBurstEffLen)) | eid`, where eid is a notation, convenient here but not used in the source code.
  - The _NumRSlots_ read data slots / read address requests.

 We have considered the fact that all read elementary burst entries in the same burst share the same age.

 ### Finding optimal entries

-To find optimal the optimal entries to simulate new memory operations, the entries are first grouped by rank.
+To find the optimal entries to simulate new memory operations, the entries are first grouped by rank.
-All these groups, quotiented by rank, work in parallel without interaction.
+All these per-rank groups work in parallel without interaction.

 Entries are then regrouped by cost categories (which are representations of memory operation latency on fewer bits), depending on the memory operation address and on the current corresponding rank row buffer state.